Skip to main content

 Bronze plaque for Abbey Mills Pumping Station

-The permanent Tideway commissions respond to the site-specific narratives set out in the Tideway Heritage Interpretation Strategy (HIS).
-The cultural meander for the East section is – ‘The Shipping Parishes: Gateway to the World’.
-The site-specific narrative for Abbey Mills Pumping Station illustrates the importance of water resources to the wellbeing and sustenance of London’s populations.
-It also provides an historic perspective on the urban planning challenges required to meet the consequences of large scale environmental and climate change.
+This permanent commission responds to the site-specific themes set out in Tideway’s Heritage Interpretation Strategy (HIS).
+For the East section, the cultural meander is titled ‘The Shipping Parishes: Gateway to the World’.
+At Abbey Mills, the narrative underscores the crucial role of water in sustaining London’s population, while providing a historical perspective on the urban planning challenges posed by environmental and climate change.

-In response to the HIS, Marina Willer has developed a plaque for Abbey Mills Pumping Station, inspired by the elaborate Byzantine-style architecture of Joseph Bazalgette’s ‘cathedral of sewage’.
-Designed as a key element in London’s interceptor drainage system, the Abbey Mills Pumping Station complex was built between 1865 and 1868 to raise the sewage level of the Northern Outfall Sewer and protect London from flooding during storm and tidal surges.
-Viewed from the Greenway foot and cycle path, it remains a much admired masterpiece of Victorian design and engineering.
+Willer’s design for the Abbey Mills plaque draws inspiration from the site’s Byzantine-style architecture, famously described as Joseph Bazalgette’s ‘cathedral of sewage’.
+Built between 1865 and 1868 as a vital part of London’s interceptor drainage system, Abbey Mills Pumping Station was designed to raise the level of the Northern Outfall Sewer and safeguard the city against flooding during storms and tidal surges.
+Today, it remains a much-admired icon of Victorian engineering, visible from the Greenway foot and cycle path.

-Like Willer’s design for the route-wide series of bronze plaques, this plaque features a moiré interference pattern – produced by overlaying similar but slightly offset patterns – that features a central disc as the primary element.
-Here, the pattern has been abstracted from architectural elements of the pumping station building.
-The interruptions across its surface will be emphasised by changes in the levels of bronze relief, and are strongly evocative of the movement of water and the circular form of the tunnel itself.
+As with the broader series, the Abbey Mills plaque features a moiré interference pattern – formed by layering similar but slightly offset motifs – with a central disc as its defining element.
+For this site, the abstracted pattern was directly informed by architectural details from the pumping station itself.
+The surface texture, articulated in varying levels of bronze relief, evokes both the movement of water and the circular geometry of the Tideway Tunnel.

 The art work